- How can my student apply to Simpson College?

 Living on campus is an integral part of the Simpson Experience.
-We require freshman to live on campus for their first year, however a request can be made to be a commuter if family lives near campus.
+We require students to live on campus for their first year, however a request can be made to be a commuter if family lives near campus.
 The majority of Simpson Students choose to live on campus all four years.
 To learn more about housing options visit Residence Life.

 What type of computer should my student bring to Simpson?

 There are computer labs throughout campus: the library, the science building, the student center, and even right in the residence halls.
 If your student chooses to bring their own computer, the following chart lists the required and recommended computer system configurations to connect to the Simpson network.

 - 25′ Ethernet patch cord (for wired connection)